 Public workshops are generally advertised through the website and the stakeholder email list.
 Workshops are held in varying locations, spread geographically throughout the Region to facilitate participation by different stakeholders.
 For workshops associated with planning topics, comments are accepted during each of the workshops and via online comment forms.
 Comments are reviewed and considered for inclusion within the IRWM Plan, for use in the planning process, or for IRWM Plan implementation.
 For workshops associated with a "Call for Projects" for the IRWM Plan and grant applications, agendas include the IRWM project evaluation process, the proposed approach to funding application prioritization, and the explanation of project submittal forms.
-Recently, an additional Strategic Integration Workshop was held to gather local project sponsors to discuss preliminary project concepts and encourage integration of concepts and development of partnerships for grant funding.
-This workshop used a "speed networking" format to facilitate the development of relationships between project sponsors and prepare them for the "Call for Projects".
+Strategic Integration Workshops are also held to gather local project sponsors to discuss preliminary project concepts and encourage integration of concepts and development of partnerships for grant funding.
+In the past, these workshops have used a "speed networking" format to facilitate the development of relationships between project sponsors and prepare them for the "Call for Projects".
+Future workshops may use a different format that best suits the needs of the Region and its stakeholders at the time of the solicitation.